-Two solutions come to mind to prevent the down side of implementing Personality Type Assessments in an organization.
+Two solutions come to mind to prevent the downside of implementing Personality Type Assessments in an organization.

 1 – Clear and thorough training of the leaders that will have to manage the teams going through the assessment.
 In fact, it makes the most sense that the executive leadership team or department heads go through the assessment before their departments.
-The CEO should also have an assessment done with specific one on one coaching as the results are shared.
+The CEO should also have an assessment done with a specific one on one coaching as the results are shared.
 Ensuring the top level executives are clearly trained and skilled at managing through the varied results that will come from these assessments can only help in the acceptance, and smooth implementation while resulting in the greatest positive impact these assessments were meant to have.

 2 – Although many companies select one method and that becomes the standard assessment tool used throughout the company, I would recommend the use of at least two instruments administered fairly close together in time.
-Of course this is much more work relative to training and understanding the output.
-However since different instruments capture personalities in different ways the rich data that can come from these results will have the effect of showing a more rounded individual as opposed to a snapshot taken from one angle.
+Of course, this is much more work relative to training and understanding the output.
+However, since different instruments capture personalities in different ways the rich data that can come from these results will have the effect of showing a more rounded individual as opposed to a snapshot taken from one angle.
 This is not a popular recommendation primarily due to the cost of implementation and if not done well can lead to confusion.
 But, having these diverse views of the same individual will have the effect of minimizing the hard labels that can come from a single assessment instrument.

-Clearly my first recommended solution is most important and if only one were to be followed it would be number one hands down.
+Clearly, my first recommended solution is most important and if only one were to be followed it would be number one hands down.
 A comprehensive well thought out strategy for training and implementation that includes the company’s leadership should be considered table stakes in implementing any personality assessment tool.

 If you need help in implementing one of these assessment instruments or dealing with the aftermath of having implemented an assessment, give my office a call.
 We will happily address the situation you or your team may be challenged with and ensure you get the most out of the results you have or will receive.